This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-How much incline do I really need for a walking treadmill at home?
+How much incline do I really need on a home walking treadmill?